pinellolab/haystack_bio/README.md

 ```
 haystack_tf_activity_plane [-h]
                                   [--motif_mapping_filename MOTIF_MAPPING_FILENAME]
                                   [--output_directory OUTPUT_DIRECTORY]
-                                 [--name NAME] [--plot_all] [--version]
+                                  [--name NAME] [--plot_all]
+                                  [--rho_cutoff RHO_CUTOFF]
+                                  [--tf_value_cuttoff TF_VALUE_CUTTOFF]
+                                  [--version]
                                   haystack_motifs_output_folder
                                   gene_expression_samples_filename
                                   target_cell_type

 positional arguments:
   haystack_motifs_output_folder
                         A path to a folder created by the haystack_motifs
                         utility
   gene_expression_samples_filename
                         A file containing the list of sample names and
                         locations
   target_cell_type      The sample name to use as a target for the analysis

 optional arguments:
   -h, --help            show this help message and exit
   --motif_mapping_filename MOTIF_MAPPING_FILENAME
                         Custom motif to gene mapping file (the default is for
                         JASPAR CORE 2016 database)
   --output_directory OUTPUT_DIRECTORY
                         Output directory (default: current directory)
   --name NAME           Define a custom output filename for the report
   --plot_all            Disable the filter on the TF activity and correlation
                         (default z-score TF>0 and rho>0.3)
+  --rho_cutoff RHO_CUTOFF
+                        The cutoff absolute correlation value (0.0 to 1) for
+                        which activity plots are generated (default: 0.3)
+  --tf_value_cuttoff TF_VALUE_CUTTOFF
+                        The cutoff z-score tf_value for which activity plots
+                        are generated (default: 0.0)
   --version             Print version and exit.
 ```